Why Am I Not Succeeding in Love?

 This ambivalence leads to mixed signals.
 While they fear losing independence, they might paradoxically commit deeply.

-For someone with an avoidant-dismissive style, emotional intimacy is challenging, with a strong desire for independence that can lead to discomfort or stifling in romantic relationships.
+For someone with an avoidant-dismissive style, emotional intimacy is challenging.
+Their strong desire for independence can lead to discomfort in romantic relationships.

 The Secure attachment style creates lasting, peaceful relationships by being comfortable with closeness and giving back.
 The secure attachment style is regarded as the optimal foundation for thriving relationships.